LucianoGanga/country-codes-list/README.md

 # country-codes-list
 Module with list of codes per country, which includes:

-- Country code (ISO 3166-1 alpha-2): Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2]
+- Country code (ISO 3166-1 alpha-2): Obtained from [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 - Country Name: Each name in english and in the local country language
-- Currency Code (ISO 4217): Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/ISO_4217]
+- Currency Code (ISO 4217): Obtained from [Wikipedia](https://en.wikipedia.org/wiki/ISO_4217)
-- Currency Name (ISO 4217): Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/ISO_4217]
+- Currency Name (ISO 4217): Obtained from [Wikipedia](https://en.wikipedia.org/wiki/ISO_4217)
-- TIN Code (Taxpayer Identification Number, also known as VAT in some countries): Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/VAT_identification_number]
+- TIN Code (Taxpayer Identification Number, also known as VAT in some countries): Obtained from [Wikipedia](https://en.wikipedia.org/wiki/VAT_identification_number)
-- TIN Name: Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/VAT_identification_number]
+- TIN Name: Obtained from [Wikipedia](https://en.wikipedia.org/wiki/VAT_identification_number)
-- Official language code (usually from ISO 639-1, or ISO 639-3 otherwise)): Obtained from (Open Street Map)[https://wiki.openstreetmap.org/wiki/Nominatim/Country_Codes].
+- Official language code (usually from ISO 639-1, or ISO 639-3 otherwise)): Obtained from [Open Street Map](https://wiki.openstreetmap.org/wiki/Nominatim/Country_Codes).
 Returns only the first official language code per country
 - Official language name: Each name in english and in the local country language
 - Country Calling Code: The phone calling code for the country.
-Obtained from (Wikipedia)[https://en.wikipedia.org/wiki/List_of_country_calling_codes#Alphabetical_listing_by_country_or_region].
+Obtained from [Wikipedia](https://en.wikipedia.org/wiki/List_of_country_calling_codes#Alphabetical_listing_by_country_or_region).